About the Bays

 Two major areas of concern have been identified as critical issues for Delaware’s Inland Bays: eutrophication (rapid plant growth due to excessive nutrients) and habitat loss.

 Due to urbanization, agricultural activities, and low flushing rates, the Bays have become highly enriched with nitrogen and phosphorus.
 While these nutrients are essential for plant and animal growth, water quality can deteriorate when nutrients are present in excessive amounts.
-When that happens, algal growth accelerates and oxygen levels drop, making it difficult or impossible for organisms like fish or crabs to survive.
+When that happens, algal growth accelerates and

 In December 1998, the Delaware Department of Natural Resources and Environmental Control set Total Maximum Daily Loads (TMDLs) for nitrogen and phosphorus for the Indian River and Rehoboth Bays.
 A TMDL was created for Little Assawoman Bay in December 2004.